Pediatric ECMO Program

 Why You Can Trust the ECMO Program at Monroe Carell

 Our program is a member of Extracorporeal Life Support Organization (ELSO) data registry for national and international ECMO Centers.
 Since 2008, Monroe Carell's ECMO Program has been recognized as an ELSO Center of Excellence.
-We were awarded this honor again in 2018.
+We were awarded this honor at the Platinum level in 2023 for our commitment to patient quality and outcomes, training and collaboration.

 The ECMO Program at Monroe Carell, the only one of its kind in Middle Tennessee, has been in existence since 1989.
 Between 2015 and 2016 we ranked 17th in the U.S. and 24th internationally for ECMO programs in volume.
 Our ECMO Team has a combined clinical experience of more than 300 years.